+The attributes definition are identical to the BoardAvailable attributes (and any modification of the BoardAvailable will be overtaken in this message also).

 Appendix

 Special scenarios

 The following sections are not part of the Hermes protocol specification.
 In fact they shall show the application of this protocol in some special scenarios.